 - Install a deadbolt on the door from your garage to the interior of your house.

-- Keep all doors and windows locked when not in use, in if you are home.
+- Keep all doors and windows locked when not in use, even if you are home.

 - If you are going to be away for an extended period, place a padlock in the track of your garage door.